Elizabeth H. Metcalf: Anthropological research among the Bagobo in Mindanao

 As the Metcalfs were working in the same Davao region around the same time, they were in competition with Benedict and Cole for Bagobo ethnographic material but the Metcalf sisters "were not viewed as peers by either Cole or Benedict."
 Cole was affiliated with and funded by the Field Museum, and Benedict was unofficially affiliated with and supervised by George Dorsey, Cole's senior colleague in Chicago.
 Benedict's research was also different from the Metcalfs’ as she focused on ritual behavior and collected material from less contemporary areas in Mindanao.
 The Metcalfs collected in village and coastal settings and actively collected items that were commercially produced and sold.

-Cherubim Quizon, an Associate Professor of Anthropology at Seton Hall University, notes that it is likely that the two women maintained their own residence because of their independent income during this period.
+Cherubim Quizon, an associate professor of anthropology at Seton Hall University, notes that it is likely that the two women maintained their own residence because of their independent income during this period.
 In 1910, Elizabeth worked as a teacher of industrial arts in the Santa Cruz public school, using her knowledge of the Bagobo to inform her educational work but she only worked as a teacher for one year of the four that she and her sister spent in Santa Cruz.
 Benedict also worked as a public schoolteacher in the Davao district.

 The U.S. Bureau of Education organized the "Teachers’ Camp," built in Baguio in Luzon, and the Metcalf sisters attended the opening of the assembly in 1908 and were listed on the roster of the Assembly Camp.
 The "Teachers’ Camp" produced a newspaper, called the Teachers Assembly Herald, that featured the Metcalf sisters in 1908.
 During an anthropological conference organized by the assembly on Thursday, May 14, 1908, Elizabeth Metcalf discussed the "Gong-Music of the Mindanao" and Sarah Metcalf discussed "the Dress of the Bagobo."
-Elizabeth Metcalf's discussion focused on different types of Moro gongs, including the agung, inagungan, kulingtang, or kulintangan and gandingan, describing which instruments were played exclusively by women or men and how the tone of a gong was tested.
+Elizabeth Metcalf's discussion focused on different types of Moro gongs, including the agung, inagungan, kulintang, or kulintangan and gandingan, describing which instruments were played exclusively by women or men and how the tone of a gong was tested.